Sicily Travel Blogs: Stories, Tips, and Guides Across the Island

 We catch the local train to Taormina, famous for its dramatic clifftop views, ancient theatre and peaceful hidden gardens that offer a quiet escape from the crowds:

-3 nights in Taormina, Castelmolo and Isola Bella
+3 amazing nights in Taormina, Castelmolo and Isola Bella

 A two hour train journey to relax in Cefalù, where golden beaches, calm waters and a 16th‑century washhouse create the perfect mix.
 Cefalù just oozes with history and seaside charm: